rylei-m/Rylei-M/README.md

 # 💫 About Me:
-I am a student at Utah State University.
-I am majoring in Computer Science and minoring in Data Analytics.<br>My expected graduation is December of 2025.<br>I previously attended Weber State University concurrently with Fremont High School and graduated with an Associate of Science Degree in General Studies. <br>I am pursuing a web devlopment internship at RR Donnelly in Logan, Utah this upcoming summer!
+I am a dedicated Computer Science student at Utah State University, with a minor in Data Analytics, expecting to graduate in December 2025.
+My journey in this field began at Weber State University, where I earned an Associate of Science Degree in General Studies concurrently with my high school diploma from Fremont High School.
+This upcoming summer, I am excited to be pursuing a web development internship at RR Donnelly in Logan, Utah, where I aim to apply my knowledge in practical scenarios and gain invaluable industry experience.

+Growing up, my fascination with computers and Legos has shaped my career path.
+To me, Computer Science is like constructing intricate models with adult Legos, where every piece (or line of code) must be meticulously placed.
+The bugs and challenges I encounter are akin to the stubborn stickers in a Lego set - difficult to get right, but incredibly satisfying when everything aligns perfectly.

+Over my academic and personal projects, I've honed skills in several programming languages including C++, JavaScript, and Python with a additional interest in web technologies such as React, Node.js, and Flask.

+I am deeply interested in the intersection of technology and society, particularly how data analytics and web technologies can be leveraged to solve real-world problems.
+My career aspiration is to work at the forefront of software development, creating innovative solutions that make a positive impact.

+In my free time, I explore new technologies, work on personal coding projects, and continue to build and buy too many Lego sets.
+I believe in continuous learning and I am so excited to continue my education.

 ## 🌐 Socials: